Skip to main content

 Dostoevsky event photo

-In a brief opening talk, Professor Meeta Narain of the Centre for Russian Studies, JNU, highlighted Dostoyevsky’s psychological and spiritual depth, showing how his Orthodox upbringing shaped themes of faith, doubt, love, and the darker edges of human nature in works such as Crime and Punishment, The Brothers Karamazov, and Demons.
+In a brief opening talk, Prof. Meeta Narain of Centre for Russian Studies, at Jawaharlal Nehru University (JNU) shed light on the psychological and spiritual dimensions of Dostoevsky’s writing, highlighting how his orthodox upbringing had shaped themes of faith, doubt, love and the darker edges of human nature in works such as Crime and Punishment, The Brother’s Karamazov, and Demons.

 Final Dostoevsky event image